-The Public Service Scholarships are awarded to highly-qualified applicants who plan to practice law in service of the public.
-In keeping with Boston College Law School's mission of education for the service of others, and in recognition of the fact that such work tends to be significantly under-compensated, this program supports students committed to careers in the public sector, notwithstanding the expense and associated debts of their legal education through an annual full-tuition scholarship.
+The Public Service Scholarships are awarded to highly-qualified applicants who are committed to practicing law in service of the public after graduation.
+In keeping with Boston College Law School’s mission of education for the service of others, and in recognition of the fact that such work tends to be significantly under-compensated, this program supports students committed to careers in the public sector by mitigating the expense and associated debts of their legal education through an annual full-tuition scholarship.
 Recipients are selected by a scholarship committee appointed by the Dean.

-The Scholarship Committee has established the following criteria for evaluating applicants:
+The committee has established the following criteria for evaluating applicants:

-- a stated intent to pursue a career in public interest/public service law,
+- a stated intent to pursue a career in public interest/service law;

-- past strong academic performance and outstanding academic promise.
+- past academic performance and evidence of exceptional academic promise.

--assume a leadership role in PILF or other public interest organizations;
+- assuming a leadership role in PILF or other public interest organizations; and